 - After the president’s assent, the bill becomes an Act (i.e., a constitutional amendment act) and the Constitution stands amended in accordance with the terms of the Act.

 Questions from the topic ‘Types of Amendments in Indian Constitution’, have been asked frequently.
-Candidates preparing for UPSC 2020 must focus on such topics and prepare them according to the upcoming exam which can be checked in the linked article.
+Candidates preparing for UPSC 2020 must focus on such topics and prepare them according to the upcoming exam.

 Scope of Amendability in Indian Constitution